yushiangfu/study-notes/00-environment-setup.md

     -s \
     -S

-# hostfwd=::2222-:22
-#     map localhost:2222 to QEMU:22
+# hostfwd=::2222-:22    map localhost:2222 to QEMU:22
-# -s
-#     wait for GDB connection on localhost:1234
+# -s    wait for GDB connection on localhost:1234
-# -S
-#     stop at the beginning
+# -S    emulation stops at the beginning, and it usually works with GDB
-#     you might remove it if using GDB isn't an option.
 ```

 ### Run GDB